agarapatri/Timeless-Words/notes/project_flow.md

-# Timeless Words — Project Documentation
+# Timeless Words — Project Flow

 This document explains the structure of the site under `docs/`, how the two search modes work, and all steps and assets involved in enabling semantic (meaning‑based) search.
 It’s written to help both maintainers and contributors.